 Main Avenue in Northport is shown after a snowstorm on January 24, 1948.
 The eight-inch snowfall was said to the the heaviest since 1936.
 While there were three snow storms in 1940, they did not produce as much snow.
 After one, however, a reading of…

-Main Street in Northport is covered with snow.
+Main Avenue in Northport is covered with snow.
 Standing in the street are (left) Gordon Darden who sold insurance in Northport and (right) Hamner Patton, who was associated with Oakridge Dairy.
 The man in the middle is unknown.

 The O.M.
 Davis home at 213 Bridge Avenue in Northport flooded on April 13, 1979.
 The flood level was at 65.7 feet.
 The record level at that time was a flood in 1961 that reached 66.7 feet.